Ypsilenna/ypsilenna.github.io/_artworks/2024-006-raajimera-yass-queen.md

 thumbnail: /static/image/thumbnails/2024-006.png
 cover: /static/image/artworks/2024-006.jpg
 stamp: 9947
+ogimage: /static/image/thumbnails/2024-006.png
+ogdesc: A silly drawing I made to depict the relationship between Raajimera and Feng the snake.
 ---
 A silly drawing I made to depict the relationship between Raajimera and Feng the snake.